amoskirui5/superannotate/README.md

 **Method 2:** Find the annotation in the right panel and click on the corresponding **X** button.
 To delete all the annotations from the image you’re working on, select **Revert** (trash icon) in the bottom panel or press **Ctrl+Shift+R** and confirm your action.

-:bulb: Select :question: to get access to keyboard shortcuts.
+:information_source: Select :question: to get access to keyboard shortcuts.
 # Classes
 ## Create a class
 **Method 1:**